kaby76/Trash/readme.md

-    trinsert -- insert a string into a point in a parse tree trjson -- print a parse tree in JSON trkleene -- perform a Kleene transform of a grammar trmvsr -- move a rule to the top of a grammar trparse -- parse a grammar or use generated parse to parse input trprint -- print a parse tree leaves trrename -- rename symbols in a grammar
+    trinsert -- insert a string into a point in a parse tree trjson -- print a parse tree in JSON trkleene -- perform a Kleene transform of a grammar trparse -- parse a grammar or use generated parse to parse input trprint -- print a parse tree leaves trrename -- rename symbols in a grammar